 Get out and get dirty!
 Explore someplace new.
 Get lost in the woods only to find yourself!
 Trail Crew is geared for the new and experience trail runner alike!
 Fleet Feet Training helps you get your feet wet... and muddy, as you get comfortable on the trails with other like minded folks.
 Looking for support for your next 50K?!
 We've got that too!
 Join us as we train for the next trail race on the Rocks and Roots Trail at Alum Creek!

 The group hosts two organized workouts per week, on Saturday mornings at 7am, and Thursday evenings at 7pm!
-We offer training programs from 10K to 30K, and will support those of your crazy folks training for a 50K as well with a training plan, but you may run a few solo miles ;) This season we are training for the February 11th Rocks and Roots Trail Series, which offers race distances of 10K, 20K, 30K, 40K, 50K, and 50 Miles!
+We offer training programs from 10K to 30K, and will support those of your crazy folks training for a 50K as well with a training plan, but you may run a few solo miles ;) This season we are training for the Hoot Half and 10K Trail Race, which offers race distances of 10K, 13.1 Miles!

 Running single-track trail can be one of the most amazing experiences, but it can also be a bit intimidating if you aren't familiar with the terrain.
 That's where we come in!
 Join us and we will help you explore until you are ready to head out on your own.
 You'll meet new friends and discover a love of trail running along the way!

 Local coaches will provide advice, support, weekly group training runs and walks, and short clinics on topics such as trail safety, proper nutrition, choosing the right gear, and avoiding injury.

 Registration includes training, shirt, custom Trail Crew run hat, and entry into the Hoot Half & 10K Trail Race.